 I have lived in Islington, North London since 1986 but I’m originally from the North East of England where the people are friendly, the skies are grey and the kettle is always on….

 I found myself pregnant in my early twenties and was lucky to discover the Active Birth Centre where I practised pregnancy yoga and my boyfriend and I attended Janet Balaskas Active Birth Preparation course, both of which I found invaluable.
 I had planned for a home birth but due to signs of a possible problem when I was going past 42 weeks I was “persuaded” to go into hospital and gave birth to my first baby in 1987.
-Despite being in hospital I had a very quick, intense labour [started by prostaglandin gel, now I know that meant I must have been very close to going into labour naturally…] and nice midwives who left us alone until I wanted to push.
+Despite being in hospital I had a very quick, intense labour [started by prostaglandin gel, now I know that I must have been very close to going into labour naturally…] and nice midwives who left us alone as they knew I had planned a home birth.
 I went further past 42 weeks with my second pregnancy three years later, but with no problems this time so I insisted on waiting and my second son was born at home with just my boyfriend and a lovely midwife which was a truly wonderful experience.